 Given William Rodgers' distinguished careers in the military and classroom, Mrs. Rodgers created the scholarship in his name as a loving tribute to her husband of 67 years.
 "Education is one of the most important things to support," she said, "and my husband truly enjoyed teaching."

-- Applicants need to prepare one to two page application letter that discusses the candidate's qualifications and future aspirations.
+- One to two-page application letter that discusses the candidate's qualifications and future aspirations (general application only).

 - The name and email address of two references.
 At least one must be a Geography & Environmental Sciences faculty member.